-Synopsis: The course covers the basic comminution and sizing processes and technologies for rocks, minerals and mineral related products.
+The course covers the basic comminution and sizing processes and technologies for rocks, minerals and mineral related products.
 Students are introduced to the basic theories and principles of comminution and sizing processes, type of equipments, their operations and performance.
 Students are also introduced to various concepts which include basic calculations and using simulation softwares in comminution/sizing flowsheet design.
 Real plant examples with the awareness of its impact on environment and sustainability of natural resources are also covered.

-EBS 219/3 - Introduction to Mining Engineering
+EBS 211/3 - Mining Methods